adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 may not use the script or language keywords within a standalone lookup block.

-The `useExtension` keyword has two effects: all the records of all types that are referenced by a lookup qualifier placed in one contiguous block of data, and the offset to the lookup may be 32 bits rather limited to 16 bits.
+The `useExtension` keyword has two effects: all the records of all types that are referenced by a lookup qualifier are placed in one contiguous block of data, and the offset to the lookup may be 32 bits rather than limited to 16 bits.

-When you font cannot be built because of an offset overflow error (meaning that the offset from one record to another record exceeds the 64 Kbyte limit imposed by the maximum size possible for a 16-bit offset field), then add this qualifier to the largest lookup.
+When your font cannot be built because of an offset overflow error (meaning that the offset from one record to another record exceeds the 64 Kbyte limit imposed by the maximum size possible for a 16-bit offset field), then add this qualifier to the largest lookup.
 Keep adding it to more lookups until your font will